 Overview

-Private well owners north of the city of Prineville have submitted complaints to multiple state agencies about their well water quality, including concerns for potential impacts on human health.
+Private well owners north of the city of Prineville have submitted concerns to multiple state agencies about their well water quality, including concerns for potential impacts on human health.
 The reports include concerns about drinking water quality and its impact on their health, household pipes, appliances and suitability for use by livestock and animals.

 DEQ's Top Priorities